DataShades/ckan-aws-templates/README.md

 **Contents**

 * Datashades.VPCs.json: [Optional] Creates dev,uat and production VPCs for OpsWorks stack
+* Datashades-OpsWorks-NFS-CKAN-Stack.json: [Required] Creates an AWS OpsWorks CKAN Stack using NFS and Solr
-* Datashades-OpsWorks-CKAN-Stack.json: [Required] Creates AWS OpsWorks CKAN Stack
+* Datashades-OpsWorks-CKAN-Stack.json: [Depreciated] Creates AWS OpsWorks CKAN Stack using GFS and SolrCloud
-* Datashades-OpsWorks-CKAN-Instances.json: [Optional] Creates initial Instances within AWS OpsWorks CKAN Stack
+* Datashades-OpsWorks-CKAN-Instances.json: [Depreciated] Creates initial Instances within AWS OpsWorks GFS based CKAN Stack
 * Datashades-OpsWorks-CKAN-Extensions.json: [Optional] Creates base CKAN extensions Application definitions within AWS OpsWorks CKAN Stack

 **Features:**

 * Single click Enterprise grade CKAN deployment
 * User selectable VPC.
-* HA DB, Solr and Web nodes.
+* HA DB and Web nodes.
-* AWS RDS or EC2 for Postgres
+* AWS RDS for Postgres
 * User selectable instance and data volume sizes

+**2017 Update**

+We've switched back to our more traditional NFS Solr stack for a number of reasons:

+GFS has some serious performance issues within larger installs.
+The read performance on small files is somewhat poor, and write performance is a major issue.
+NFS is fast, stable and far easier to set up.

+SolrCloud didn't deliver the failover capability we'd hoped so we've switched back to single node Solr.
+With Route53 failover and rsync however, we believe a HA configuration is possible.
+The scripts support Route53 failover provisioning, but some work remains to actually put this functionality into practise.

+The overall setup of the NFS stack is way easier.
+Here's the nutshell version:

+* Create an instance called services1 in the NFS OpsWorks layer.
+Add this instance to the Solr and Redis layers before starting it.
+* Start the services instance you just added to the layers in step one.
+Wait for it to finish setting up.
+* Create an instance in the Web layer.
+Start it up and add it to an ELB, or set up a DNS record directly to it's IP.

+Common issues during set up are as follows:

+* yum-cron package doesn't install sometimes due to issues with mirrors.
+Go to Deployments and repeat setup.
+This will usually see a clear run through.
+* repo issues: Usually related to bad private keys or repo URLs
+* Application sources: Check ckan and Solr sources.
+Solr in particular changes frequently.

 **Assumptions:**